Welder/Advanced Welder Certificate

 AWS D1.1 is a widely recognized structural welding code established by the American Welding Society (AWS).
 It sets quality and performance standards for welding structural steel and is commonly required for welders working in construction, manufacturing, and infrastructure projects.
 Welders who pass an AWS D1.1 performance qualification test demonstrate their ability to produce welds that meet industry standards. - What types of welding certifications can I earn in Maryland through this program?

-The Welder and Advanced Welder Certificates are stackable, allowing students to progress from foundational skills to advanced certification preparation.- Welder Certificate (VOC-015 – Basic Welding)
+The Welder I and Welder II Certificates are stackable, allowing students to progress from foundational skills to advanced certification preparation.- Welder I Certificate (VOC-153 – Welding I)

 - Introduces welding safety, equipment, and basic techniques